biowdl/sequence-classification/docs/index.md

 found in the default for the `dockerImages` input.

 ### Output
-The workflow will output trimmed reads from the QC pipeline, a centrifuge classification file, a alignment metrics file, a report file per sample and a krona plot per sample.
+The workflow will output trimmed reads from the QC pipeline (if input is fastq).
+A centrifuge classification file, a alignment metrics file, a report file per sample, a kraken style report and a krona plot per sample.

 ## Contact
 <p>